 Making Instant Pot Corned Beef and Cabbage:

 The very first time I made Instant Pot Corned Beef & Cabbage, in spite of the gorgeous texture, the flavor seemed a bit off to me.
-See my go-to method is the oven braised one I use for my Corned Beef & Cabbage Dinner and I don’t use the spice packet because the flavors are so concentrated already.
+See my go-to method is the oven braised one I use for my Corned Beef & Cabbage Dinner and I don’t use the spice packet because the flavors are so concentrated already as the juices reduce.
 In this recipe, you need it, so definitely use the spice packet to boost the flavor.
 I actually recommend not straining out the spices before serving, though you can if you want, because they add a lot of flavor to the vegetables.

 This is a two part recipe.
 First, the corned beef is cooked, then the veggies.
 You’ll use your rack for the corned beef, sprinkle the spice packet over the corned beef and liquid.
 When you remove the corned beef, dunk the spice side into the liquid; some of it will wash off and add help flavor that broth.
 Remove about a cup of the liquid and reserve.

 Then add in the potatoes, the biggest, fattest carrots you can find and then the cabbage.
-If you’want your cabbage all melty and soft and wilty, lay it on top of the carrots.
+If you want your cabbage all melty and soft and wilty, lay it on top of the carrots.
 If you want your cabbage a bit firmer, take a piece of foil and fold the edges up so it’s a bit smaller than the liner of the Instant Pot.
-Put it on top of the carrots making sure to leave space at the sides of the pot and put the cabbage on it.
+Put it on top of the carrots making sure to leave space at the sides of the pot for the steam and put the cabbage on it.
 Either way, drizzle the reserved liquid over the cabbage.
 Your pot is going to be very full, but no worries – it will be fine because there’s lots of space in between the cabbage and carrots so it can jut out above that “max fill” line.

 Saving Money on Instant Pot Corned Beef and Cabbage: